Freemantle C of E Community Academy

 “ One of the main reasons we chose Lexplore is because it frees up so much time.
 Previously it took teachers an entire term to do accurate assessments for their whole class, with most of this time being used to write up findings to a similar level of detail.
 This meant we ran the risk of not identifying a child that needed support until later in the term, missing valuable intervention time ”

 “ By contrast, 200 children went through the assessment process over one week.
-Within five minutes of each assessment we had accurate results of reading activity and attainment.
+Within five minutes of each assessment, we had accurate results of reading activity and attainment.
 Teachers can also log onto the online portal from home, so when completing their final year assessments, they can listen and watch past recordings to easily see how that child progressed over the year. ”

 One of the key benefits of Lexplore is the analysis tool which presents assessment results clearly using visuals and graphics.
-This enables schools to easily share results with staff, governors and Ofsted, and Freemantle plans to use the data at parents’ evenings to engage families in their child’s reading goals.
+This enables schools to easily share results with staff, governors, and Ofsted, and Freemantle plans to use the data at parents’ evenings to engage families in their child’s reading goals.
 The system’s flexibility allows schools to tailor their assessment programmes to the needs of their pupils, as Adam has found.

-“ We can add our own notes to the system during the test, which give us the opportunity to record anything that might affect a child’s results, or to add ideas of how we can help that child.
+“ We can add our own notes to the system during the test, which give us the opportunity to record anything that might affect a child’s results or to add ideas of how we can help that child.
 The support from the team at Lexplore has been incredible.
 Their motivation is to provide the best service possible for pupils and schools.
-It feels like a two way partnership.”
+It feels like a two-way partnership.”

-As more schools like Freemantle Academy use Lexplore, the artificial intelligence (AI) technology continues to learn from new data.
+As more schools like Freemantle Academy use Lexplore, their artificial intelligence (AI) technology continues to learn from new data.
 And the more the system is used, the more accurate the overview of reading it can give, to the benefit of schools and their pupils.